benhowell/benhowell.github.com/_posts/2014-04-18-scala-and-the-akka-eventstream.md

 <br />

 ##### Please explain.
 First we create our `Subscriber` who will listen for messages on the event stream bus.
 This [Actor][5] will act on any messages matching the class `(String, Any)`, which is simply a tuple of `String` and `Any`, however you can create any class of message you desire{2}.
 Within our `Subscriber` we need to override the `receive` function from `Actor` to tell our subscriber what to do when receiving a message matching the `(String, Any)` class.
 Upon construction of our subscriber we pass in the function `f: (String, Any) => Option[Unit]` which will be executed by the receive function each time a new message is received.
 The `sealed` keyword means that this class can only be referred to within the file it is declared in, in this case, only EventStream.scala.
+One last thing worth mentioning here is that in the [Scala][1] language, `object` declares a singleton.

 {% highlight scala %}
 sealed class Subscriber(f: (String, Any) => Unit) extends Actor {